 But some of us don’t want to use the cloud.
 We’re paranoid.
 We’re not technically literate.
 Or we just don’t want to deal with uploading and downloading.

 Thankfully, you can easily use your basic storage options that you’re already used to.
-I’m talking about USB goodness, like flash drives, SD cards, and external hard drives.
+I’m talking about USB goodness, like flash storage, SD cards, and external storage.

 But, have you tried connecting a USB-powered device to your Chromebook yet?
 What happened when you plugged in it?